GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

 ### How to trigger

-Repeatedly fail IdV.
+Repeatedly fail Identity Verification.
 Use a mix of bad information (bad SSN, wrong one time code, etc.), to avoid triggering the other rate limiters.

 ### UI effects